 - Unintentional invasion: Winds blow 1,500 U.S. boaters into Canada

 Doris Arlene Sharrar was born on Feb. five, 1923, in Basin, Wyo.
-Her father, Frank, was a teacher, and her mother, Dora, become a homemaker.
-Whilst the family relocated to Silver Spring, Md., so her father could take activity with the Veterans Management (now called the Department of Veterans Affairs), she attended Bernard Law Montgomery Blair high school, graduating in 1940.
-After retiring from the C.I.A. inside the 1970s, Ms. Bohrer bought the real property in Alexandria, Va.
-Her husband, the director of the C.I.A.’s Workplace of clinical Services, died in 2007.
-In addition to her son, she is survived with the aid of her grandchildren.
+Her father, Frank, was a teacher, and her mother, Dora, became a homemaker.
+While the family relocated to Silver Spring, Md., so her father could take activity with the Veterans Management (now called the Department of Veterans Affairs), she attended Bernard Law Montgomery Blair high school, graduating in 1940.
+After retiring from the C.I.A. in the 1970s, Ms. Bohrer bought the real property in Alexandria, Va.
+Her husband, the director of the C.I.A.’s Workplace of Clinical Services, died in 2007.
+In addition to her son, she survived by her grandchildren’s aid.

 In October 2013, Ms. Bohrer and Ms. McIntosh traveled to C.I.A.
 Headquarters in Langley, Va.
-To fulfill the very best-ranking ladies within the C.I.A.: Fran Moore, the director of intelligence, and Sue Gordon, director for help.
+To fulfill the best-ranking ladies within the C.I.A.: Fran Moore, the intelligence director, and Sue Gordon, the director, for help.
 During the assembly, the corporation director, John O. Brennan, thanked the ladies for their Carrier.
 Of their day, they’d encountered condescension and bare hostility from male agents.
-“Absolutely everyone else changed into ‘Lieutenant So-and-So,’ or ‘Captain This,’” Ms. Bohrer advised NBC.
+“Everyone else changed into ‘Lieutenant So-and-So’ or ‘Captain This,'” Ms. Bohrer advised N.B.C.
 “We had been ‘the girls.’
-I used to be doing the exact equal component as majors and lieutenant colonels, but I was ‘the ladies.’”
+I used to be doing the exact equal component as majors and lieutenant colonels, but I was ‘the ladies.'”

 She had a measure of revenge.

 In the future, she asked permission to carry a hand grenade, like the Yugoslav partisan with whom she became working, a female.
-When her request was denied, she had an engineer pal style a dud grenade, which she displayed while eating on the mess corridor.
+When her request was denied, she had an engineer pal style a dud grenade, which she displayed while eating in the mess corridor.
 The O.S.S.
 The officer who denied her request saw the grenade and informed her, “Honey, I’m going to reach over now and take it from you earlier than all of us receive killed.”
 She slammed it on the desk.
-“Once I reached for the deal with, the lads went out the windows,” she told NBC.
+“Once I reached for the deal, the lads went out the windows,” she told N.B.C.
 “They just disappeared.
 And I sat there and ate my salad.”